assign101/iac-jenkins/README.md

 ## Access the jenkins
-ansible playbook will print out the new jenkin url , new url will be "jenkins_instance_name".opendev.engineering
+ansible playbook will print out the new jenkin url , new url will be "jenkins_instance_name"

 ## Configure the jenkins
 ansible playbook will print the last line as initial password to configure the jenkins